-- Raised, gummy, yellow droplets form in the center of leaf spots and eventually turn into raised black dots.
+- Raised, gummy, yellow droplets form in the center of leaf spots and eventually turn into raised, black dots.

 - Infected leaf veins cause the leaf to curl and become distorted.

-- Branches and twigs swell in size from infection.
-These later become elongated and bark begins to peel.
+- Branches and twigs swell from infection.

 Juniper broom rust

-- Swollen elongated areas with rough cracked bark can be seen on infected branches without witches' brooms.
+Swollen, elongated areas with rough, cracked bark can be seen on infected branches without witches' brooms.